energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 It also serves to provide a **common terminology** and level up people without an Open Source background to enable them to discuss basic to intermediate topics of Open Source.

+### How to work with it

+Depending on your education and role it might be possible to only skim over certain sections you may have sufficient knowledge in.
+For a software engineer this likely is everything until "3 modes of Open Source".

+Important terms in the pre-requisite terms section are marked, hyperlinked and re-used in later sections.

+Usage of the "Responsibilities and Expectations" section requires domain and technical term knowledge.
+The terms used in the section "Responsibilities and Expectations" are defined in the sections one and two of this document.

+Should you have questions, proposals for extension or clarification, please provide a pull request, file an issue or add a comment so your input can be addressed and its solution can be present to serve future readers.

 ## Structure of this document